 Operational risk can happen from negligent or unforeseen events like an error in the production process or a security breach.

 Strategic risk occurs when the company is selling its products and services in a dying and unfruitful industry or when it enters into a partnership, those results in a downward slide of future growth.
-Regulatory risks expose the business to potential lawsuits and liabilities.
+Regulatory risk expose the business to potential lawsuits and liabilities.

-Factors affecting the unsystematic risk
+Analysis of Factors affecting the unsystematic risk

 The factors that affect and cause risk exists within the company itself and needs to be avoided at all costs because it can result in labor strikes and unrest as well as manufacturing of unwanted products.
-The only way to eradicate unsystematic risk is via portfolio diversification.
+The only way to eradicate unsystematics risk is via portfolio diversification.

 It is important that a company invests in several assets so that they will not be affected by market events to a greater degree.
 Diversify your portfolio and own stocks and securities in a variety of assets that are less affected by singular events.